LibraryCarpentry/lc-open-refine/episodes/06-working-with-columns.md

 ## Sorting data

-You can sort data in OpenRefine by clicking on the drop-down menu for the column you want to sort on, and choosing `Sort`.
+What if you want to organize your data in a way that will let you detect outliers (blanks, errors, etc.) more easily?
+You can accomplish this by sorting your data in OpenRefine.
+You can do this by clicking on the drop-down menu for the column you want to sort on, and choosing `Sort`.
+You can then sort your data by **text**, **numbers**, **dates** or **booleans** (**TRUE** or **FALSE** values).
+You can also specify what order to put blanks and errors in the sorted results.

 Once applied, locate the new "Sort" button at the top of the grid.

 ![New Sort menu appears above grid after first sort command](fig/sort-menu-highlight.png){alt="Note the addition of a menu called Sort which appears after your first sort command.
 It follows the number of rows displayed."}

+After clicking on the new "Sort" button, OpenRefine will present you with additional sorting options:

+ - `Remove sort` - This option allows you to undo your sort.
+ - `Reorder rows permanently` - This option allows you to permanently change the order of your data to the sort.
+ - `By *column name*` - This option allows you to make changes to your pre-existing sort.

 Unlike in Excel, 'Sorts' in OpenRefine are temporary - that is, if you remove the `Sort`, the data will go back to its original 'unordered' state.
-The 'Sort' drop-down menu lets you amend the existing sort (e.g., reverse the sort order), remove existing sorts, and/or make sorts permanent.
-To make a sort permanent, choose Reorder Rows Permanently from the Sort drop-down menu.

 You can sort on multiple columns at the same time by adding another sorted column (in the same way).